Gardener Hounslow — Recycling & Sustainability

 We routinely use nearby transfer stations and municipal depots to process larger volumes of garden refuse.
 Our logistics plan minimises double-handling by using borough transfer facilities as central hubs, ensuring green waste goes to anaerobic digestion or static composting sites where appropriate.
 We also support local authority collection contracts that make use of civic amenity sites and licensed transfer stations, keeping the circular economy local and cutting unnecessary transport miles.

-Electric van used by Gardener Hounslow arriving at a transfer station Partnerships with charities are a cornerstone of our reuse policy.
+A woman wearing a wide-brimmed straw hat and a colorful pink floral top is sitting on a well-maintained lawn in a garden, holding a terracotta pot filled with flowering plants.
+Behind her, there is a neatly aligned wooden fence with horizontal slats, and to her right, a clear, semi-circular greenhouse structure made of transparent material extends over a garden bed containing various flowers and shrubs.
+The garden features lush green grass, with some areas slightly longer and darker, and the flower beds are bordered with red bricks.
+Tall trees and a blue sky with some wispy clouds create a bright, sunny outdoor environment, indicating fair weather.
+The scene demonstrates elements of outdoor gardening and landscape maintenance, aligning with services such as lawn care, planting, and sustainable gardening practices offered by Gardener Hounslow in the Hounslow area, reflecting a well-kept and active garden space suitable for horticultural activities.
+Partnerships with charities are a cornerstone of our reuse policy.
 We collaborate with community groups and reuse organisations to donate usable items — garden furniture, pots, reclaimed timber and paving slabs — and divert these from the waste stream.
 Through these partnerships, surplus soil and compost can support community gardens and allotments, while wood and turf finds new life in local projects rather than being incinerated or landfilled.
 These charity link-ups support social value and extend the lifecycle of materials.

 To make small-scale recycling practices tangible for clients we provide recommended routes for different waste types.
 Typical recyclable outputs we manage include: